 Ideal for: swimmers, snorkellers

 Ever sat on a beach and watched a humpback whale swim past?
 During migration season (May to November) such astonishing sights are standard fare at Hyams Beach, a modest curve of sand bookended by rocky outcrops in Jervis Bay, a coastal paradise 198 kilometres south of Sydney.
 The sand here was once rated by Guinness World Records as the whitest in the world, but most visitors are equally impressed with the coastal hamlet’s laidback 1960s innocence.
 There are pastel-coloured cottages for rent and a bustling little café in the village.
-The protected waters of Jervis Bay are perfect for swimming, snorkelling, kayaking and other gentle aquatic activities.
+This is one of Australia’s best beaches for swimming, snorkelling, kayaking and other gentle aquatic activities.

 5. Camp Cove, Sydney, New South Wales